fbpx

 Instead, think about what kind of music you want to make and what features are important to you.

-Once you’ve chosen your DAW, it’s time to get familiar with it.
+Once you’ve chosen your music production software, it’s time to get familiar with it.
 And I mean really familiar.

 I used to spend hours clicking around, trying to figure out how to do basic tasks.